gabomontero89/ng-component-reusability/class-inheritance.md

     isItemSelected(item: Item) { ... }
 }
 ```
-**Implementation component: TheComponent**
+**Implementation component: BuyerListComponent**

-Finally, we create an implementation of the class `TheComponent` and extend it `ClassTwoComponent`.
+Finally, we create an implementation of the class `BuyerListComponent` and extend it `SelectListComponent`.
 The template and the component will have access to all the outputs and inputs we specified in the other classes.
 ```
 @Component({
-  selector: 'the-component',
+  selector: 'buyer-list',
   template: `
     <div *ngFor="let item of items | slice: start : end">
       <label>